tomharvey/redux-json-api-demo/README.md

 ```

 #### npm and webpack setup
-The `webpack.config.js` file contains some instructions on how webpack should operate.
+The `webpack.config.js` file contains some instructions on how webpack should operate, including webpack-dev-server which will be serving our files over http from localhost.

 The `package.json` file contains some dependancies for the project.
 Once you've created the file you should be able to run `npm install` to install all of these.